brunoasm/inaturalist_tools/README.md

 python get_inaturalist_images.py --download "Curculionoidea" weevils.txt
 ```

-The result is a file named `weevils.txt` containing URLs for 100 weevil images and a folder named `weevils` containing the downloaded images.
+The result is a file named `weevils.txt` containing URLs for 100 weevil images and a folder named `weevils` containing the downloaded images and their attributions.